Open Data Hub logo

 • Creates or updates all necessary Feature Store infrastructure.
 The exact infrastructure that Feature Store creates depends on the provider configuration that you have set in feature_store.yaml.
 For example, when you specify local as your provider, Feature Store creates the infrastructure on the local cluster.

-Note: When you use a cloud provider, such as Google Cloud Platform or Amazon Web Service, the feast apply command creates cloud infrastructure that might incur costs for your organization.
+Note: When you use a cloud provider, such as Google Cloud or Amazon Web Service, the feast apply command creates cloud infrastructure that might incur costs for your organization.

 Prerequisites